-- the balance between financial and non-financial performance (includes performance against ANZ's Group Performance Framework and consideration of cash profit and economic profit outcomes), and the long-term (strengthening the bank); - the balance of stakeholder needs and impacts (e.g. shareholders, customers and employees); - the current environment, the quality of results and our Reward Principles.
+- the balance between financial and non-financial performance (including performance against ANZ's Group Performance Framework); - the quality of our result and operating environment; - the shareholder experience in the financial year (e.g. shareholder returns and dividend comparison with prior periods); - our Reward Principles (e.g. attracting, motivating and keeping great people).

-Under the 2022 Group Performance Framework, performance against expectations was evaluated using a range of objective indicators and subjective considerations including management input on work undertaken, evidence of outcomes realised and lessons learned, and with consideration given to the operating, regulatory and competitive environment.
-The Group Performance Framework is structured around ANZ's Group Strategic Priorities and include the following key performance categories:
+Under the 2023 ANZ Group Performance Framework, performance against expectations was evaluated using a range of objective indicators and subjective considerations including management input on work undertaken, evidence of outcomes realised and lessons learned, and with consideration given to the operating, regulatory and competitive environment.
+The Group Performance Framework is structured around ANZ's Group Strategic Priorities and includes the following key performance categories:

-- Risk (modifier 0% to 110%) measurement is supported by a range of risk indicators such as regulatory breaches, audit issues, risk culture survey results, progress in delivering regulatory commitments, surveys of corporate reputation sentiment and breaches of primary metrics in the Group Risk Appetite Statement; - Customer (35% weight) includes indicators focused on enhancing experiences and outcomes for our customers, such as service turnaround times, resolution of complaints, delivery of innovative customer solutions, and measures of customer satisfaction and perception; - People and Culture (30% weight) includes indicators related to workforce, engagement, diversity and capability. - Financial Discipline and Operational Resilience (35% weight) includes returns, cost discipline, and operational resilience indicators.
+- Risk (modifier 0% to 110%) measurement is supported by a range of risk indicators such as regulatory breaches, audit issues, risk culture survey results, progress in delivering regulatory commitments, surveys of corporate reputation sentiment and breaches of primary metrics in the Group Risk Appetite Statement; - Customer (35% weight) includes indicators focused on enhancing experiences, sustainability and outcomes for our customers, such as service turnaround times, resolution of complaints, delivery of innovative customer solutions, and measures of customer satisfaction and perception; - People and Culture (30% weight) includes indicators related to workforce, engagement, diversity and capability. - Financial Discipline and Operational Resilience (35% weight) includes returns, cost discipline, and operational resilience indicators.

-Performance objectives within each division are strategically aligned to the Group Performance Framework, including dedicated Group Performance weightings to reinforce the importance of collective accountability and contribution to the Group outcomes.
+Performance objectives within each division are strategically aligned to the Group Performance Framework, including dedicated Group Performance weightings to reinforce the importance of collective accountability and contribution to Group outcomes.

-Individual performance is assessed based on both behaviours relating to ANZ's Behaviours, ANZ's Values, ANZ's Code of Conduct and the Banking Executive Accountability Regime (BEAR); and outcomes delivered against objectives.
+Individual performance is assessed against ANZ's Values (behaviours), delivery of Banking Executive Accountability Regime (BEAR) obligations and ANZ's risk and compliance standards; and outcomes delivered against objectives.
 Where appropriate, adjustments will be made to an individual's performance assessment and variable remuneration outcome, to reflect conduct which does not meet expected standards.